-Credit-earning mechanisms include, but are not limited to IB, AP, AICE, Dual Enrollment, CLEP, DANTES, or military SMART/AARTS transcripts.
+Credit-earning mechanisms include, but are not limited to International Baccalaureate (IB), Advanced Placement (AP), Advanced International Certificate of Education (AICE), Dual Enrollment, College-Level Exam Program (CLEP), Defense Activity for Non-Traditional Education (DANTES), or military SMART/AARTS transcripts.
 Students are required to submit final, official transcripts and test scores no later than 30 days after beginning classes at UNF.

-Once an application is complete with all required documents, UNF Admissions will review applications on a 4-6 week turn around.
-All applicants are notified by a USPS mailed official letter, as well as their decisions are posted on their MyWings account under the Application Status link.
-Periodically, emails are sent out to applicants about missing documents, it is the responsibility of the student to ensure that all official application documents are received.
+Once an application is complete with all required documents, UNF Admissions will review applications on a 2-4 week turn-around.
+All applicants are notified by a USPS mailed official letter, as well as posted on their myWings account under the Application Status link.
+Periodically, e-mails are sent out to applicants about missing documents, please check your myWings account to ensure that all official application documents are received.

 A student who

-is denied admission to UNF for academic reasons only, has a right to appeal that decision.
-If they choose to appeal, the student must submit a letter of
+is denied admission to UNF has a right to appeal that decision.
+If he or she

+chooses to appeal, the student must submit a letter and supporting

 Director of Undergraduate Admissions